 Red clover is a source of many crucial nutrients, including: calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is also one of the richest sources of isoflavones (water-soluble chemicals that act like estrogens and are found in many plants).
 The isoflavones found in red clover have been studied for their effectiveness in treating some forms of cancer.
 It is thought that the isoflavones prevent the proliferation of cancer cells and that they may even destroy cancer cells.
 This herb is important in the relation between essiac and cancer.

 Sheep Sorrel.
 Sheep sorrel is a rich source of oxalic acid, sodium, potassium, iron, manganese, phosphorous, beta carotene, and vitamin C. This tea ingredient is a mild diuretic, mild antiseptic, and a mild laxative.
+We use 20% of the sheep sorrel root.
+This was recommended by Rene Caisse and Dr. Brusch for maximum benefits of the plant.

 Slippery Elm Bark: